Winston-led No. 14 Michigan State tops No. 12 Michigan 87-69

 EAST LANSING, Mich.
+(AP) — Cassius Winston made his last home game against Michigan memorable with a sensational performance his in-state rivals would rather forget.

-(AP) — Cassius Winston scored a career-high 32 points and Xavier Tillman fell one point short of his career high with 20, leading No. 14 Michigan State to a 87-69 victory over No. 12 Michigan on Sunday.
+Winston had a career-high 32 points and nine assists, leading No. 14 Michigan State to a 87-69 victory over the 12th-ranked Wolverines on Sunday.

+“It was one of the greater performances that this building has seen,” said coach Tom Izzo, who has witnessed a slew of games at Breslin Center as a head coach and assistant over the last three decades.
+“I don’t think any of us will ever be able to appreciate what that kid has gone through and how he has handled it.”

+Winston has had a heavy heart for nearly two months because his younger brother, Zachary, died after being hit by a train.

 The Spartans (12-3, 4-0 Big Ten) were ahead the entire game, leading by as many as 13 points in the first half and earning a bigger cushion in the second, to beat their rivals for a fourth consecutive time.